AbhishekPednekar84/personal-blog-site/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/654d61ed-8d1f-47bb-8105-5dd94d58d98f/deploy-status)](https://app.netlify.com/sites/cranky-boyd-328430/deploys)

 [Code Disciples](https://www.codedisciples.in) is a blog for all things code.
 The internet is vast and is full of great content and mostly awesome folks who are always willing to help.
-However, sometimes, we run into a real frustrating issue that we are unable to resolve even after rummaging through heaps of documentation or tutorials.
-It's not that the information did not exist, it's just that we did not look in all the right places.
-Most blogs on the site stem from such painful moments of frustration.
-Conversely, there are times when you come across something cool or interesting that you simply want to share.
-Some posts fall under this category as well.
+However, sometimes, we run into a real head-scratcher that requires rummaging through heaps of documentation or tutorials until we hit that "eureka!" moment.
+Most blogs on Code Disciples stem from such painful moments of frustration.
+The site provides a means for me to document topics or scenarios that I struggled with when I first encountered them or subjects that I simply felt would be fun to blog about.
+I hope you find at least some of them to be useful.

+The site is developed with Pelican and deployed using Netlify

 Here's a list of the articles on [Code Disciples](https://www.codedisciples.in)
 1. [Pre-commit hooks for Python code](https://codedisciples.in/pre-commit.html)